Unofficial Minutes – November 15, 2023

 Delhi, IA 52223

-The regular meeting of the Combined Lake Delhi Recreational Facility and Water Quality District was called to order at 5:00 pm by President Burger
+The regular meeting of the Combined Lake Delhi Recreational Facility and Water Quality District was held and called to order at 5:01 pm by President Althoff.

-A motion to approve minutes from previous meetings was made by Leonard, seconded by Jasper.
+A motion to approve minutes from previous meetings was made by Scherrman, seconded by Thompson.
 All ayes.
 Motion carried.

-The Board reviewed claims from the General Fund as presented.
-Claims included utilities, maintenance contract, operational inspections, clerical expense, lobbyist expense, copier expense, engineering expense, legal expense, and grounds maintenance.
-Claims totaled $10,850.97 from the General Fund.
-A motion was made by Leonard, seconded by Thompson to approval all claims.
+The Board reviewed claims from the General Fund (81000) as presented.
+Claims included utilities, maintenance contract, clerical expense, lobbyist expense, legal fees, copier expense, lawn maintenance, asphalt for lake office, hydrographic survey (50%), dam maintenance (50%) and man lift rental (50%).
+Claims totaled $43,193.39 from the General Fund.
+Claims for Fund 81006 included hydrographic survey, dam maintenance and man lift rental totaling $10,906.55 .
+Claims for Fund 81001 (Debt Service) included a bond payment for principal and interest in the amount of $229,935.80.
+A motion was made by Thompson, seconded by Burger to approve all claims.
 All ayes.
 Motion carried.

 Committee Updates: